David Gartenstein: Brattleboro Selectboard files annual report

 Following one-and-one-half years with an interim Town Manager at the helm, 2015 marked the beginning of the tenure of Town Manager Peter Elwell, who transitioned effectively into the Town Manager's role in January 2015 and has been dedicating himself tirelessly to ensure that the work needed to provide services in Brattleboro is being handled in a professional and efficient manner.

 Adoption of new land use regulations is a significant landmark in the life of a town, and Selectboard participated in and developed a comprehensive, inclusive, and transparent process that led to adoption of Brattleboro's new Zoning and Subdivision regulations in November 2015.
 This project spanned multiple years and relied on countless hours spent by members of the Planning Department and Planning Commission.
 It was supported by grant and taxpayer funding, drew on significant work with an outside consultant, and was strengthened by broad input from diverse members of the community.
 Multiple public meetings and hearings provided extensive information to the public about the new Ordinance.
+Our new Land Use Regulations should provide the foundation for continued and orderly land use and development that serves the public interest and the public good in Brattleboro during the next generation.

 Another major undertaking tackled by Selectboard during 2015 was renewed focus on police and fire facilities renovation, which was put on hold in mid-2014 after ballot referendum rejection of the FY15 budget by the voters.
 One of the primary priorities assigned to Mr. Elwell when he began as Town Manager was to review all aspects of this project, and to make recommendations about the most cost-effective alternatives available to bring Brattleboro's emergency response facilities into compliance with applicable codes and modern standards, to ensure they meet the programmatic needs of our police and fire departments, and responsibly serve the needs of the Town.
 Many public meetings were convened with the goal of gathering public input and considering how to proceed.
 We currently plan to convene two Town Meetings on successive weekends at the beginning of March 2016, the first to address our police and fire facilities, followed a week later by annual March Town Meeting.